What are outpatient services?

 How can you know if the outpatient center is trustworthy?

 Try to find out all you can about the outpatient center before you use it.
 It's a good idea to visit the center before you decide.

 Many health and government agencies rate or report on the quality of outpatient centers.
 Check with your state's board of medicine or with your insurance company to learn more.

-Types of Outpatient Services Back to top
+Types of Outpatient Services

 More and more medical procedures are being offered in qualified outpatient service centers.